Richard Nelson (author): Life and education

 Nelson was born on 1 December 1941 in Madison, Wisconsin to Florence and Robert Nelson.
 He had a brother, Dave.
 Nelson remained in Wisconsin, where he obtained both his bachelor's and master's degree in anthropology from the University of Wisconsin–Madison, although he was originally interested in herpetology.
 Nelson went on to earn his PhD in 1972 from the University of California, Santa Barbara in cultural anthropology.
 While he was working towards his PhD, Nelson lived in Chalkyitsik, Alaska, a small village with Gwich’in Athabaskans, for one year.

-Nelson had a long-term relationship with girlfriend Debby S. Miller, making annual trips to Australia together.
+Nelson had a long-term relationship with girlfriend Debbie S. Miller, making annual trips to Australia together.

 Nelson taught anthropology all around America and also continued to live in Alaska for many years.

 Nelson was taken off of life support and died Monday, 4 November 2019, at a San Francisco hospital.
 He had been fighting for his life over the years due to cancer and the medical complications arising from it.
 With Nelson at the time of death were a few of his friends, including Hank Lentfer of Gustavus.
 Nelson died listening to the recorded sound of a raven's call.

 Hank Lentfer also wrote a biography in 2020 about Nelson called Raven’s Witness the book also contains a few entries from Nelson's personal journal.